TCJester10/Group-8-final-project/Deliverable-3/README.md

   - For a specific break down of the tables please see the ERD or drought_final_DB.sql file.
 - The DB is connected with the machine learning model by hosting it in the cloud through AWS/RDS.
 - In order to streamline and reduce the data, I dropped all the county and state information from each individual table and only left the county fips code as a unique identifier.
 This information can be joined back together using a simple SQL join statement.
 See *drought_join.sql* for a specific example.

+## DB Segment 3
+- No applicable updates for segment 3

 # Visualization begninings.